It feels like yesterday when you think about it.

 After the band split in 2003, Skye went on producing two solo albums.
 She rejoined Morcheeba seven years later – a lot of things changed over the years and Paul eventually resigned from the trio, but, as of today, Skye is still Morcheeba lead singer, as well as one of the most soulful voices of the British electronic music landscape.

-In addition to her Morcheeba job, Skye is involved in a variety of solo works and collaborations, including an exciting new CD out on 27th November 2020 celebrating extraordinary women in music.
+In addition to her Morcheeba job, Skye is involved in a variety of solo works and collaborations, including a CD released in 2020 to celebrate extraordinary women in music.

 Good Night Songs for Rebel Girls features an all-female artist lineup of 19 singers including Anastacia, Alicia Keys, Carole King and many others; my lovely guest today, Skye Edwards – who is listed as SKYE in the CD booklet – has contributed to the project with an enchanting cover of The Only Way is Up by 80s British popstar Yazz.

 The compilation has been created in partnership with Rebel Girls, the brand behind the world-famous book series titles Good Night Stories for Rebel Girls: 100 tales of extraordinary women, aimed at boosting positive role models for children through the real-life stories of 100 exceptional women, from Frida Kahlo to Serena Williams.

 The story behind Rebel Girls is just astounding: initially funded through the online crowdfunding platform Kickstarter in 2016, the project broke all-time site fundraising records.

 In the beginning, the two founders had a goal of making $40,000 to print their first 1,000 copies; they ended up raising over one million.

 First issued in the States back then, Good Night Stories for Rebel Girls has eventually been published in over 85 countries worldwide and translated into nearly 50 languages, achieving sales of 3 million copies and counting.